skorhone/cacheloader-consistency/README.md

 10. T2: Loaded awesome-key
 11. T1: Validate cache state

 Unfortunately currently all providers that do not block, fail the test.
-Passing non-blocking implementation requires cache provider to implement eventual consistency (Based on timestamp or counters).
 Updates during loading should *always* cause loaded data to be discarded from cache.
-However to avoid thundering herd problem, data should be returned to those who requested it before eviction occured.
+And to avoid thundering herd problem, before discarding data, data should be returned to those who requested it before update occured.

+When using an in-process (non-serializing) cache, most implementations can be turned into non-blocking implementations and implementations such as guava can be "fixed" with just few lines of code (See GuavaCacheConsistencyTest).
+The trick is to cache memoizes instead of caching actual values.
+This works because caching a memoize is an atomic operation.
+Caching a value, requires loader to be called.

+In a distributed cache, passing non-blocking implementation requires cache provider to implement eventual consistency (Based on timestamp or counters).